kaust-rccl/Dist-DL-training/deepspeed/README.md

 ### Training Configuration

-[config.py](experiments/baseline/config.py) centralizes hyperparameters makes tuning and experimenting easier — change config values in one file without touching the training script.
+[config.py](scripts/config.py) centralizes hyperparameters makes tuning and experimenting easier — change config values in one file without touching the training script, it handles different DeepSpeed configurations using the CLI without touching code.
 This section defines the core training hyperparameters and behaviors using the Hugging Face

 - `output_dir`:`./bloom-qa-finetuned`    Directory to store model checkpoints, logs, and evaluation results.